jaysingh9518/jaysingh9518.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a IT profesional working with <a href="http://www.moderntechnologies.in/">Modern Technologies</a> and I also love to get extra knowledge like coding, programming and extra.</p>
+<p>I am a IT professional working with <a href="http://www.moderntechnologies.in/">Modern Technologies</a> and I also love to get extra knowledge like coding, programming and extra.</p>

 <p></p>